yigi/yigi.github.io/machineLearning.md

 - FP we predict it positive but it was false LESS DANGEROUS
 - FN we predict it negative but it was false (think person is cancer but you say person is not cancer )

 - z score = coeff / std. err

 - you can interpret coefficient signs: + contributes - detracts
 - you canNOT interpret magnitudes of the coefficient

 - transform dependent variables in order to increase accuracy

 - multicollinearity using VIF
 - collinearity is not always good and may break the model

+- r squared is bias
+- more variables added to model greater r squared value we have
+  - that doesn't mean if we add unnecessary variables to the model r square and model prediction will increase in that case adjusted r squared comes up